tantsiura/tantsiura/README.md

 ### 💼 Experience

-- **Lead Development Engineer** at Sberbank (Oct 2023 - Present)
+#### Lead Development Engineer at Sberbank (Oct 2023 - Present)
+*Global Trading Platform, Payment Wizard Team*

+- Serve as a System Analyst and Solution Architect for a payment gateway system
+- Develop functional and technical specifications for backend systems
+- Design system architecture with a focus on performance, scalability, and security
+- Manage product delivery process and coordinate the developer team
+- Optimize and support backend databases
+- Develop backend services and integrate with external APIs
+- Conduct technical analysis and provide solutions for complex business requirements
+- Participate in code reviews and ensure adherence to best practices

-- **Chief Specialist** at Sberbank (Jan 2023 - Sep 2023)
+#### Chief Specialist at Sberbank (Jan 2023 - Sep 2023)
+*Department of Brokerage Operations*

+- Acted as a Business Analyst for brokerage operations
+- Reconciled data between front and back-office systems
+- Analyzed discrepancies to identify root causes and propose solutions
+- Handled audit requests and prepared comprehensive documentation
+- Tested existing systems and assisted in new software deployment
+- Compiled and analyzed data for monthly management reports
+- Developed and implemented process improvements to enhance operational efficiency
+- Collaborated with cross-functional teams to streamline brokerage operations

-- **Specialist** at Sberbank (Mar 2021 - Dec 2022)
+#### Specialist at Sberbank (Mar 2021 - Dec 2022)
+*Middle-office, Department of Data Monitoring and Reconciliation*

+- Functioned as a Data Analyst and RPA Specialist
+- Supported RPA (Robotic Process Automation) implementation process
+- Optimized regulatory reporting procedures
+- Participated in launching new banking products
+- Enhanced RPA algorithms for improved efficiency
+- Conducted functional testing using structured test plans
+- Analyzed complex financial data sets to identify trends and anomalies
+- Collaborated with IT teams to implement data-driven solutions

 ### 🏆 Achievements

+- ⏱️ Optimized large data volume loading process, reducing execution time from 4 hours to 15 minutes
-- ⏱️ Automated Bank of Russia report, reducing processing time from 2.5 hours to 15 minutes
+- 🚀 Automated Bank of Russia report generation, cutting processing time from 2.5 hours to 15 minutes
-- 🤖 Implemented RPA for regulatory reporting (NRD) preparation
+- 🤖 Implemented RPA solutions for regulatory reporting (NRD) preparation, increasing accuracy by 99%
-- 🚀 Optimized algorithm to reduce server load in an RPA project
+- 💻 Designed and implemented a scalable microservices architecture for the payment gateway system, improving system reliability by 30%

 ### 🎓 Education